 The best way to earn Asiana Club Miles is through transfer partners.
 Marriott Bonvoy members can convert their points to Asiana Club Miles at a 3 to 1 ratio, with a 5,000-mile bonus for every 60,000 points transferred.

-The Marriott Bonvoy Boundless Credit Card offers 125,000 Bonus Points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months from account opening.
+The Marriott Bonvoy Boundless Credit Card offers 3 Free Nights (each night valued up to 50,000 points) after spending $3,000 on purchases in your first 3 months from account opening.